kurtosis-tech/kurtosis-testsuite-starter-pack/docs/lib-documentation.md

 * `partitionConnections`: Definitions of the connection state between the new partitions.
 If a connection between two partitions isn't defined in this map, the default connection will be used.
 Connections are not directional, so an error will be thrown if the same connection is defined twice (e.g. `Map[A][B] = someConnectionInfo`, and `Map[B][A] = otherConnectionInfo`).
 * `defaultConnection`: The network state between two partitions that will be used if the connection isn't defined in the partition connections map.

+### checkServiceAvailability(ServiceID serviceId, uint32 port, String path, uint32 initialDelaySeconds, uint32 retries, uint32 retriesDelayMilliseconds, String bodyText)
+Checks if a service is available.
+It executes several HTTP calls to and specific endpoint that has to be set with the arguments

+**Args**

+* `serviceId`: The ID of the service to check.
+* `port`: The port of the service to check.
+For instance 8080
+* `path`: The path of the service to check.
+It mustn't start with the first slash.
+For instance `service/health`
+* `initialDelaySeconds`: Number of seconds to wait until executing the first HTTP call`
+* `retries`: Max number of HTTP call attempts that this will execute until giving up and returning an error`
+* `retriesDelayMilliseconds`: Number of milliseconds to wait between retries`
+* `bodyText`: If the endpoint returns this value, the service will be marked as available (e.g. Hello World).

 PartitionConnectionInfo
 -----------------------
 This class is a plain old object defining the state between two partitions (e.g. whether network traffic is blocked or not).
 It is auto-generated from a gRPC API, so exploring it in code is the best way to view its properties.